Ibrahim Ahmed Kamal

 Ibrahim Ahmed Kamal (born 2 May 1969) is a Bangladeshi guitarist, songwriter and producer.
 He is the lead guitarist and the founder of the heavy metal band Warfaze.
 He has been the band's guitarist and composer for three decades.

 In his early days in Warfaze, he used to play bass.
 In the late 1987, he took the role of playing guitar.
 He had appeared on all the studio albums of Warfaze.
 In 2005 he left the band for Aurthohin, where he played guitars.
 He appeared in two albums of the band, including অসমাপ্ত (Unfinished) in 2008 and অসমাপ্ত ২ (Unfinished II) in 2008.
 He also won the Channel i best band of the year award with the band.
 And with Warfaze in 2009.
 In 2007, he returned to Warfaze and recorded their seventh studio album সত্য (Truth).
-In 2018, he took huge break from Warfaze due to his shoulder injuries.
+In 2012, he took huge break from Warfaze due to his shoulder injuries.

 The Daily Star described Kamal as a "Bona Fide Legend".

 Career

-Warfaze (1984–2022)
+Warfaze (1984–)

 In the mid 1984, Kamal formed the heavy metal band Warfaze with his friends, Bappi (vocals), Meer and Naimul (guitars) and Helal (drums).
 Kamal used to play bass.
 In late 1987, as guitarist Meer left the band, Kamal took up the guitar duties.
 He invited Babna Karim as a Bass Player.

-Monirul Alam Tipu to joined the band in 1986 as a Drummer.
-Reshad in 1987 as a vocalist,In the late 1980s, they used to cover songs of Black Sabbath Deep Purple, Whitesnake and Dokken Iron Maiden, Scorpions, Def Leppard,Uriah Heep,Led Zeppelin,Kingdom Come etc. There is also a video of them covering Deep Purple's "Highway Star" in 1988.
+Monirul Alam Tipu joined the band in 1986 as a Drummer.
+Reshad in 1987 as a vocalist,In the late 1980s, they used to cover songs of Black Sabbath, Deep Purple, Whitesnake and Dokken Iron Maiden, Scorpions, Def Leppard,Uriah Heep,Led Zeppelin,Kingdom Come etc. There is also a video of them covering Deep Purple's "Highway Star" in 1988.
 In 1990, vocalist Reshad left the band.
 Kamal recruited Sunjoy as the new vocalist and Russell Ali as Keyboards in 1990.
 They started recording songs for their self titled debut album in the Sargam Studio, Dhaka.
 They released their first album in 1991.
-Since then, Kamal has appeared on all the albums of the band as guitar player, composer, lyricist and music arrangements, Music Director.
+Since then, Kamal has appeared on all the albums of the band as guitar player, composer, lyricist and music arrangements, music director.